 Table of Contents

 Reduced Inventory of Houses for SaleReduced Inventory of Houses for Sale

 Fewer homeowners are listing their homes for sale, as they aren’t actively looking to trade up to a larger home.
 In the past, many new homeowners would buy a “first house” with plans of upgrading later to a larger home when finances allowed.
 With more buyers remaining in their first house long term, there are fewer homes on the market for new buyers to choose from.

 Homeowners who may have considered selling their homes might be underwater on their mortgage or in a low equity situation where it doesn’t make sense financially for them to list it for sale.
 With fewer homes on the market, prices of available homes for sale will continue to increase, according to David Crowe, chief economist at the National Association of Home Builders.

-A combination of reduced existing houses for sale reduced new construction, and strict mortgage lending practices will continue to drive home prices up in most areas.
+A combination of reduced existing houses for sale reduced new construction; strict mortgage lending practices will continue to drive home prices up in most areas.
 A tight housing market drives prices up.
 In 2015, the Case-Shiller 20-city index shows home values rose 5.7%.
-The National Association of Realtors is calling for existing-home prices to increase 3.4% in 2017, while financial strategists and economists estimate total growth for 2016 to be in the 4-5% range.
+The National Association of Realtors is calling for existing-home prices to increase by 3.4% in 2017; while financial strategists and economists estimate total growth for 2016 to be in the 4-5% range.